 The Foundation's discussion and analysis provides a summary of its basic financial statements which include the Statement of Net Position; Statement of Revenues, Expenses, and Changes in Net Position; and Statement of Cash Flows.
-The Halifax Community College Foundation, Inc. had a total net position of \$1,609,236.59 at June 30, 2019.
+The Halifax Community College Foundation, Inc. had a total net position of \$1,889,103.58 at June 30, 2020.

-The Statement of Net Position presents information on all of the Foundation's assets and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all of the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the Foundation as of the end of the fiscal year.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Foundation is improving or deteriorating.